Your Essential Guide to Design an eCommerce Homepage That Drives Conversions

 The thing is, as the years pass and we become more and more accustomed to fast internet connections that deliver results within milliseconds, waiting even a couple of seconds leaves us incredibly frustrated.

-To top it off, one of the main eCommerce web design trends in 2018 was all about using responsive designs that ensure high speeds so your mobile users always have a good time on your site, so you better make sure that’s you.
+To top it off, one of the main eCommerce web design trends is all about using responsive designs that ensure high speeds so your mobile users always have a good time on your site, so you better make sure that’s you.

 7. Leverage User Data for Personalisation